cipherstash/cipherstash-dynamodb/README.md

 ## Prerequisites

-You will need to have completed the following steps before using CipherStash for DynamoDB:
+Complete the following steps before using CipherStash for DynamoDB:

 1. [Create a CipherStash account](#step-1---create-a-cipherstash-account)
 2. [Install the CLI](#step-2---install-the-cli)